cmu-sei/crucible/docs/blueprint/index.md

 #### Organizations Tab

 On this tab, users will be able to add all the related organizations that are going to be used on the MSEL, as well as on the live exercise.
-Here, organization with their information are added.
-Additionally, users can create organization from scratch or from a template.
+Here, organizations with their information are added.
+Additionally, users can create organizations from scratch or from a template.

 ![Blueprint Organizations Tab OE](../assets/img/blueprintOrganizations-v2.png)